snsf-data/datastory_oa_monitoring_2021/readme.md

-# Datastory: *2021: strongest improvement in Open Access-share yet*
+# 2021: strongest improvement in Open Access-share yet

-*As part of our monitoring, we evaluated 14641 publications resulting from SNSF-funded research published in 2021.
+**As part of our monitoring, we evaluated 14641 publications resulting from SNSF-funded research published in 2021.
 Of these, 77% are available in Open Access (OA).
-An unprecedented increase over the 63% measured for 2020.*
+An unprecedented increase over the 63% measured for 2020.**

 [English](https://data.snf.ch/stories/open-access-publications-monitoring-2021-en.html)\
 [German](https://data.snf.ch/stories/open-access-publikationen-monitoring-2021-de.html)\